 Keeping the gut healthy influences the immune system and virtually every aspect of health.
 For more information, Chris has written several articles on how to heal your gut.
 Some of the ways to take care of your gut include:

 - Diet rich in fiber and resistant starch

 - Bone broth

 - A variety of colorful fruits and vegetables

 - Spending time in nature

 If you need help implementing these changes in your diet and lifestyle, you have options.
 Working with a health coach can help you establish your goals and make long-lasting changes that support your health.
-If you’re looking for a Functional care team to help you transform your health, Adapt180 Health™ might be the right option for you.
+If you’re looking for a Functional care team to help you transform your health, the California Center for Functional Medicine might be the right option for you.